richardlasmith/osticket-prereqs/README.md

 <img src="https://i.imgur.com/nvOXWYy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Let's Download and install MySQL 5.5.62 (mysql-5.5.62-win32) Go to Typical Setup, Launch Configuration Wizard (after install) Standard Configuration, Password1.
+Let's Download and install MySQL 5.5.62 (MySQL-5.5.62-win32).
+Go to Typical Setup, Launch Configuration Wizard (after installation) Standard Configuration, Password1.
 Then Execute.
-Keep your PW, Username will be Root. * This is installing a database on the VM to storage user information.
+Keep your PW, and your Username will be Root. * This is installing a database on the VM to store user information.
 </p>
 <br />